Club Atlético Tembetary

 Club Atlético Tembetary Ypané is a football club from Villa Elisa, Paraguay, founded in 1912 in Asunción.
-The club currently plays in the Paraguay third-tier.
+The club currently plays in the Primera División.

 Despite being a very small team that is actually part of the lower divisions of Paraguayan football, it is very well known for producing good players in its youth divisions.
 The club was previously named Bermejo Football Club until 1920, when the club's name was changed to Club Atlético Tembetary.
 Tembetary is the former home of Paraguayan World Cup players Nelson Cuevas and Nelson Haedo Valdez, Argentine Fabián Caballero and Moroccan Mourad Hdiouad.